bitpressio/bitpressio.github.io/_posts/2016-11-19-announcing-docker-for-php-developers.md

 <span class="clearfix"></span>

-I don't feel my workflow perfect, but my Docker workflow with PHP satisifes some requirements I think are very important to my productivity:
+I don't feel my workflow perfect, but my Docker workflow with PHP satisfies some requirements I think are very important to my productivity:

 * Make my Docker workflow feel (almost) the same as developing locally
 * Modify files locally that are immediately reflected in my application environment